|Nutrition Facts (per serving)|

 1 cube chicken bouillon

 6 to 8 okra, halved crosswise

 2 medium carrots, peeled and cut into 1-inch rounds

 Gather the ingredients.

-Heat the oil in the bottom of a pressure cooker.
+Heat the oil in the bottom of a pressure cooker on medium heat.

 Add cow heel.
-Season with salt and pepper to taste, and sauté the heels for 3 minutes.
+Season with salt and pepper to taste, and sauté for 3 minutes.

-Release the valve of the pressure cooker to let out the steam.
+Open the pressure cooker's valve to release the steam.
 Next, open the pressure cooker and add the peas and more water—there should be enough liquid to make a soup.

-Add the remaining thyme and let the peas and cow heel cook on high heat until the peas soften, or about 8 minutes.
+Add the remaining thyme.
+Let the peas and cow heel cook on high heat until the peas soften, 8 to 12 minutes.

 Add the okra, carrots, and dumplings to the pot.
 Place the lid slightly askew and let the soup cook for 6 to 8 minutes, or until the dumplings are cooked through.
 Taste for seasoning and adjust salt and pepper accordingly.
 Serve hot.